wizmo2/squeezelite-esp32/README.md

 ## What is this
 Squeezelite-esp32 is an audio software suite made to run on espressif's ESP32 wifi (b/g/n) and bluetooth chipset.
 It offers the following capabilities

+This branch is targeted at wizmo2 [taudio-case](https://github.com/wizmo2/TAudio-Case) project.
+It includes some changes specifically for this device and integrations with home-assistant, plus other parrallel developments to sle118/phillippe_44s project.
+The tAudio-Case project also includes other device projects, including a bluetooth watcher project and a portable squeezebox soundbar project.

 - Stream your local music and connect to all major on-line music providers (Spotify, Deezer, Tidal, Qobuz) using [Logitech Media Server - a.k.a LMS](https://forums.slimdevices.com/) and enjoy multi-room audio synchronization.
 LMS can be extended by numerous plugins and can be controlled using a Web browser or dedicated applications (iPhone, Android).
 It can also send audio to UPnP, Sonos, ChromeCast and AirPlay speakers/devices.
 - Stream from a Bluetooth device (iPhone, Android)
 - Stream from an AirPlay controller (iPhone, iTunes ...) and enjoy synchronization multiroom as well (although it's AirPlay 1 only)